 However, sharing your personal identification document online can raise some doubts.
 Identity verification should be a pathway to a safer online space and not a barrier, so it’s crucial that the online verification process is simple and provides end users with transparency.
 Veriff goes the extra mile to ensure compliance with data security and protection requirements.
 And to add further transparency, in this blog, we’ll outline some of the ways we make sure your data is always safe.

-Veriff is dedicated to its compliance with the highest standard of privacy laws, such as the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+Veriff is dedicated to its compliance with the highest standard of privacy laws, such as the European Union’s General Data Protection Regulation (GDPR).
 Compliance with laws is always backed by Veriff’s own high priority to ensure the security of its service.
 At the heart of Veriff’s compliance are organisational and technical measures that ensure secure data processing.
 Here are some examples of the best practices Veriff follows:

 Considering the nature of processing, the term of keeping end user data is fixed in internal policies and client agreements.
 Veriff never keeps data indefinitely.
 For example, as a standard, personal data which is processed on behalf of our clients is stored for no longer than 3 years.

 In Veriff, data is encrypted at rest and in-transit.
 Encryption is the process of converting information or data into a code that can only be accessed or decrypted by a user with the correct encryption key.
 This is done to prevent unauthorised access.
 Encryption allows digital communication and transfer of data to be secure and confidential.